Monthly Philippine Agro-climatic Review and Outlook

 For the simplified version, please download at: https://bit.ly/SimplifiedMPARO

-Prepared by: NRE
+Prepared by: MTR

 Checked by: MEVT